 - Opening, closing, and relocating campuses by charter schools at their whim is directly opposed to the central tenet of stability in education, especially for the disadvantaged.

 4. The Uplift student outcomes are not better than Dallas ISD and when comparing “apples to apples” are often worse.
-This proposed new charter campus is located in close proximity to academically acceptable Dallas ISD schools, with a plethora of educational offerings from early elementary through high school.
-There are nine DISD schools within 8 minutes of the new Uplift campus, all rated B or C except one.
+There are nine DISD schools within 8 minutes of the new Uplift campus (all rated B or C except one), and there are 14 charter schools within a 5 mile radius.
 In short there is no need for this campus.

-5. Uplift practices discriminatory admissions and enrollment policies resulting in segregated communities and the exclusion of certain student populations.
-Uplift does not serve students at levels representative of students in the Dallas ISD area.
-Instead Uplift markets to and enrolls students deemed most likely to succeed thereby undermining the neighborhood DISD campuses.
+5. Charter schools often under-enroll English language learners, disadvantaged, and at risk students resulting in segregated communities and the exclusion of certain student populations.
+Uplift markets to and enrolls students deemed most likely to succeed thereby undermining neighborhood DISD campuses.

 Important to know: